samnevis/Wiki-Transformer/README.md

 ## Training Progress

 The model has been trained for 16,000 iterations with a training loss of 1.0533.
 This indicates good progress in learning the patterns in the Wikipedia text.
+The model contains approximately 150 million parameters and was trained in about 1 hour on an NVIDIA RTX 4090 GPU.

 ## Acknowledgments

 - Inspired by the [nanoGPT](https://github.com/karpathy/nanoGPT) project